Finding the Best Places to Retire Since 2006!

 Retire in Breckenridge, Colorado?

-Overview: Beautiful Breckenridge, known as Breck by the locals, started out in the 1850s as a support town for gold miners in nearby Idaho Springs.
-It sits at 9,600 feet above sea level in spectacular northwestern Colorado and today it is the home of Breckenridge Ski Resort, the second most popular downhill ski resort in the country.
+Beautiful Breckenridge, known as Breck by the locals, started out in the 1850s as a support town for gold miners in nearby Idaho Springs.
+It sits beneath cobalt blue skies at 9,600 feet above sea level in spectacular northwestern Colorado and today it is home to Breckenridge Ski Resort, the second most popular downhill ski resort in the country.

-Swaddled by mountain peaks and national forest, Breckenridge is cute, trendy and touristy.
-The main street is full of ice cream shops, outdoor gear stores, clothing boutiques and funky bistros.
+Swaddled by tall mountain peaks and thick national forest, Breckenridge is cute, trendy and touristy.
+The wonderful main street is full of colorful eateries, outdoor gear stores, clothing boutiques, ski shops, breweries, B&Bs and more.
 The Blue River, which is actually a creek, runs through town and has a pretty park and attractive public space next to it.
 Housing includes expensive properties along winding mountain roads and high-end, in-town condominiums.
 Outdoor recreation could not be better.
-More than 1.5 million skiers, snowboarders and snowshoers come each year to enjoy four mountains and some of the nation's best powder.
-In the summer, tourists flock to town for the scenic camping spots, rugged hiking trails, quiet fly fishing venues and miles of challenging biking paths.
+Every winter, nearly 2 million skiers, snowboarders and snowshoers arrive to enjoy four mountains and some of the nation's best powder.
+In the summer, tourists flock to town to camp, hike, fly fish and bike.

 Population: 5,000 (city proper)

 Cost of Living: 110% above the national average

 Median Home Price: $995,000

 Climate: Summers are short but gorgeous with temperatures in the 70s and 80s.
 Winters are long with temperatures in the single digits, teens and 20s.
 On average, the area receives 170 inches of snow and 19 inches of rain per year.
 Humidity is very low.

 At Least One Hospital Accepts Medicare Patients?
 No, but St. Anthony Summit Medical Center, eight miles away in Frisco, accepts Medicare patients.